 - The widget on the website has to be concise.
 The study shows that shorter surveys have a much better chance of a high response rate.
-If completing the survey is taking longer than 5 minutes response rate can be even 17% lower.
+If completing the survey takes longer than 5 minutes response rate can be even 17% lower.

-- Remember that with a website survey you can precisely decide when you will show a popup to the visitors.
-Thanks to this you can be sure that the survey is not interrupting their actions, and therefore is not irritating.
-Is hard to collect feedback from an angry person, right?
+- Remember that with a website survey, you can precisely decide when to show visitors a popup.
+Thanks to this, you can be sure that the survey is not interrupting their actions and therefore is not irritating.
+It is hard to collect feedback from an angry person, right?

-- It is good practice to include only one question on each page of your survey.
+- It is good practice to include only one question on each survey page.
 The appearance of the website popup survey forces these settings.
-Thanks to this, the questionnaire is easier and faster to complete and more people will reach the end of the survey.
+Thanks to this, the questionnaire is easier and faster to complete, and more people will reach the end of the survey.

 Even though the scale presented above may not look spectacular, think about the possible scale of website popup surveys.
-In one day, even one minute, you can present this popup to thousands of people, and when you are conducting a successful blog or e-commerce website, even more.
-Taking this into account you can expect much higher numbers of completions than when you send surveys via email or social media, to a much smaller group.
+In one day, even one minute, you can present this popup to thousands of people, and even more when conducting a successful blog or e-commerce website.
+Taking this into account, you can expect much higher numbers of completions than when you send surveys via email or social media to a much smaller group.

 In a separate article, you can find more tips about achieving a high response rate for website popup surveys.

 One more thing strongly connected to the response rate of website surveys.
 As we mentioned above, you can expect that around 8% of visitors will complete your popup survey on the website.
 But you can double and triple (or more!) this number with proper targeting.